SC-Robotics-2023/systems_2022_23/README.md

 Install dependencies and tools using `systems_setup.bash`

-> NOTE: Make sure to source your overlay before running any commands
+> Make sure to source your overlay before running any commands
 	source install/setup.bash

-> NOTE: make sure to run all commands from your ROS/colcon workspace
+> make sure to run all commands from your ROS/colcon workspace

 ### Run Rviz
 	> rviz2 -d src/systems_2022_23/helios/config/rover_view.rviz